ucaszyp/STEPS/README.md

 In default, checkpoints will be saved every two epochs.

-## Testing
+## Test
 To test on RobotCar-Night or nuScenes-Night, you can run

 ```shell
 sh scripts/test_(rc/ns).sh
 ```
-## Pre-trained Models
-For a quick test, you can download pretrained models of our method.
+For a quick test, you can download pretrained checkpoints of of our method.

 [checkpoints](https://drive.google.com/drive/folders/16bqgIYBDg4dd9eGFWYL6Cyp5xCs4-DbI)